 Shareholder governance does hold significant promise for improving corporate conduct, but this promise does not stem from any innovation in our basic understanding of shareholders' interests along the lines of shareholder welfarism.
 Rather, the future of CSR, as with its past, is with ESV.
 The existing law-and-economics literature on ESV, however, has been stunted by two key misconceptions, which we attempt to dispel in Part V. The first is to frame ESV as an alternative to shareholder value as a corporate objective.
 This is a category mistake; ESV is best understood as a reform agenda targeting a particular class of agency costs that harm not only shareholders but also other corporate stakeholders.
-A second misconception is that the behavior of all the key actors in the corporate system is fully determined by their incentives and so ESV ideas cannot improve it.
+A second misconception is that the behavior of all the key actors in the corporate system is fully determined by their incentives and so ideas inspired by ESV cannot improve it.
 But we show that this "determinacy paradox" is a challenge for all normative arguments in corporate law scholarship.
 The generality of this analytic challenge for normative arguments in the field has not previously been recognized.
 Yet we also provide good reasons to think that this challenge can be surmounted in the case of ESV.
+We conclude by outlining a research agenda on ESV that would help illuminate the scope for further improvements to CSR through shareholder governance.